bewuethr/bewuethr.github.io/2020-02-24-unicorn-project-review.md

 the book has entertainment value even without being super insightful or instructive, and there really aren't that many novels written about software engineering that don't go overboard with the clichés.
-Not that TUP doesn't have a few, uh, "stereotypical" personalities – but all in all, it seems to have been written by somebody who knows what they're talking about, and I don't consider my time reading it has been wasted.
+Not that TUP doesn't have a few, uh, "stereotypical" personalities---but all in all, it seems to have been written by somebody who knows what they're talking about, and I don't consider my time reading it has been wasted.